This is the Foods That Help to Fight Pain.

 In one study, runners who drank tart cherry juice 7 days before a race and race day (12 ounces, twice a day) had significantly less muscle pain than a

 group that had drunk similar taste without natural juice.
 This could come from the antioxidants and anti-inflammatory compounds present in the fruit.
+This is the Foods That Help to Fight Pain.

 The compound in the spice that gives the curry its bright orange-yellow